KentenRoth/100DaysOfCode/README.md

 Today I moved into Asynchronous basics.
 I completed the basics with learning how to build a note taking app and this is the next step in the course.
 I still feel pretty good about how this is going because of knowing the basics of JavaScript.
 Tonight got cut a little shorter in time than I thought it would, but I feel like I found a decent stopping point and will jump back in tomorrow night.
 I have a 3 day weekend so I am excited to get to the weekend and really hit coding hard.
 I want to be completed and understand the async portion of this course by the time I call it a night on Friday.

 ---

+Day 10

+Today was spent on doing calls to APIs and learning callbacks.
+I also did some error handling and got the location part of the weather app working.
+By type in an address now it will pull the lng and lat by getting the information from the mapquest API.
+I am still feeling really good about how everything is going with learning NodeJS.
+I am excited to push forward and get deeping into what NodeJS can offer.

+---